jawerg/meterdata/presi.md

 order by id
 ```

 Note that all jinja stuff `{{ }}` is later build (thus build tool) by dbt.
-The configs are clickhouse specific.
+The configs are ClickHouse specific.
 Here, a MergeTree is used.
 If no primary key is given, the order by clause applies.

 ---